gravitational/robotest-triage/README.md

 This repo contains automation to speed up bulk triage of [Robotest](https://github.com/gravitational/robotest/) failures.

-It stems from my personal need to triage nightly failures, where each nightly run may have 10s (think 40+) individual runs.
+It stems from Walt's personal need to triage nightly failures, where each nightly run may have 10s (think 40+) individual runs.

 ## Getting Started